 Te Rūnanga o Ngā Maata Waka was established as an Urban Māori Authority at the direction of the organization’s elders (Pakeke) who saw a need for a united voice, one that could symbolize the descendants of all ancestral waka.

 Because the people associated with the organisation did not belong to Iwi in the rohe or area, they had to find a vehicle which could address their needs.

 The organisation had to determine what to provide for the community.
 We originally chose to deliver education and training outside the normal school and tertiary sector, so became an accredited provider with the New Zealand Qualifications Authority.
 The Runanga originally offered music, audio engineering, driving, road safety, and life skills.
 We now offer even more services as we continue to respond to the wider needs of the community.

-The name Maata Waka means for the Runanga the ‘confederation of all tribes, all nations, all people’.
-The organisation is inclusive of all and exclusive of none.
+The name Maata Waka means the ‘confederation of all tribes, all nations, all people’, and the organisation is inclusive of all and exclusive of none.
 Our vision is to support the dreams and aspirations of our people and to strive towards independence with integrity.
-This is what the Runanga means by tino rangatiratanga.
+This is what the Rūnanga means by tino rangatiratanga.

 Nga Hau e Wha Marae